devsecops-workshop/workshop-guide/content/10-rhacs-setup/_index.md

 First, you have to generate an init bundle which contains certificates and is used to authenticate a **SecuredCluster** to the **Central** instance, regardless if it's the same cluster as the Central instance or a remote/other cluster.

-We are using the API to create the init bundle in this workshop, because we use the Web Terminal and can't upload a downloaded file to it.
+We are using the API to create the init bundle in this workshop, because if we use the Web Terminal we can't upload and downloaded file to it.
 For the steps to create the init bundle in the ACS Portal see the appendix.

 Let's create the init bundle using the ACS **API** on the commandline:

 Go to your Web Terminal (if it timed out just start it again), then paste, edit and execute the following lines:

-- Set the ACS API endpoint, replace `<central_url>` with the URL of your ACS portal
+- Set the ACS API endpoint, replace `<central_url>` with the URL of your ACS portal (without 'https://' e.g. central-stackrox.apps.cluster-cqtsh.cqtsh.example.com )
 ``` bash
 export ROX_ENDPOINT=<central_url>:443
 ```